-Centenary College offers programs leading to the degrees of Bachelor of Science, Bachelor of Arts, Bachelor of Fine Arts, Bachelor of Social Work, Associate in Science, and Associate in Arts, Master of Arts, Master of Science, Master of Business Administration, and Master of Science in Management.
+Centenary College offers programs leading to the degrees of Bachelor of Science, Bachelor of Arts, Bachelor of Fine Arts, Bachelor of Social Work, Associate in Science, and Associate in Arts, Master of Arts, Master of Science, and Master of Business Administration.
 For specific program outlines, refer to the section outlining course offerings by degree program.
 While Centenary provides quality advising and keeps accurate records to assist the student, it is ultimately the student's responsibility to make certain that all degree requirements have been successfully met.